 |

-This remains one of my favorite Iceberg rose pictures, although I'd have wished for slightly better light.
+This remains one of my favorite pictures, although I'd have wished for slightly better light.
 Because I don't pose my shots, its a treat to come across a spray of roses, growing naturally in a such a pleasing arrangement.
 This shot has been used on Wedding invitations and other wedding documents.
 It was once spotted by an observant reader in a newspaper advertisement.
 They sent me a copy.
-You can't get away with anything these days.

 |

-Rosa Iceberg is one of the stars of Regina's garden.
+Rosa Iceberg is one of the stars of Christine's garden.
 It grows to a huge size there.
 The Iceberg bush on the left of the photo is one of a number dotted about her garden.
-The rose bush to the right of Iceberg is the David Austin rose, The Pilgrim.
+The rose bush to the right is the David Austin rose, The Pilgrim.

 |